 Certain partnerships are exempt from reporting negative tax basis capital accounts.
 Partnerships that satisfy four conditions (those provided in question 4 on Schedule B to Form 1065) do not have to comply with the requirement to report negative tax basis capital account information.
 This is because a partnership that satisfies these conditions is not required to complete item L on Schedule K-1.
-The four conditions are: (1) the partnership's total receipts for the tax year were less than \$250,000; (2) the partnership's total assets at the end of the tax year were less than \$1 million; (3) Schedules K-1 are filed with the return and furnished to the partners on or before the due date (including extensions) for the partnership return; and (4) the partnership is not filing and is not required to file Schedule M-3.
+The four conditions are: (1) the partnership's total receipts for the tax year were less than \$250,000; (2) the partnership's total assets at the end of the tax year were less than \$1 million; (3) Schedules K-1 are filed with the return and furnished to the partnership is not filing and is not required to file Schedule M-3.